Unforgettable adventure: individually by bike from Laos to Vietnam - with a private guide

 Hotel: Luang Prabang Boutique Hotel

-• Day 2 – A City Awakens: Cycle to the Kuang Si Waterfall
+• Day 2: Luang Prabang city tour and bike ride to the Kuang Si Waterfall

 Meals: breakfast, lunch